Back arrow - black

 Tip 4: Trust your reps

-A BambooHR survey of over 1,000 employees found that having a boss who doesn’t trust them is the number one cause of frustration.
-This situation is a dealbreaker for 80% of 30-44 year old employees.
+A BambooHR survey of over 1,000 employees found that having a boss who doesn't trust them is the number one cause of frustration.

-“One of the more important things to do when developing a coaching plan is to determine an objective baseline to measure from for each rep. Depending on the sales role (SDR, BDR, AE) you need to break down the major components of the role (cold call, conversation, qualification call, qualified call, demo/presentation, proposal, close) and the conversion rates between them for each individual rep. From there you can identify the weakest link and coach on strategies on how to address them.
-Too many managers are way too subjective when it comes to coaching and they tend to only coach on things they know and are good at.
+“One of the more important things to do when developing a coaching plan is to determine an objective baseline to measure from for each rep. Depending on the sales role (SDR, BDR, AE) you need to break down the major components of the role (cold call, conversation, qualification call, qualified call, demo/presentation, proposal, close) and the conversion rates between them for each individual rep. From there you can identify the weakest link and coach on strategies to address them.
+Too many sales managers are way too subjective when it comes to coaching and they tend to only coach on things they know and are good at.
 Objectivity is the key.” - John Barrows, CEO of JBarrows Sales Training

 Tip 5: Coach to one aspect

-You can’t fix everything at once, though you might want to!
-Instead, as Demodesk’s VP of Sales Lauren says in her article on World-class Coaching.
+You can't fix everything at once, though you might want to!
+Instead, as Demodesk's VP of Sales, Lauren, says in her article on world-class coaching.

 “Focus on the individual and the most pressing issue.
 Observe their development and then move on to the next issue.
-It may be a slower process, but it will have greater lasting effects for the rep and your team overall.”- Lauren Wright, VP of Revenue at Demodesk
+It may be a slower process, but it will have greater lasting effects for the rep and your team overall.”- Lauren Wright, VP of Sales at Demodesk

 Tip 6: Provide extra support